Korean reunification: United Nations

-Following a summit meeting in Pyongyang on June 13–15, 2000 between leaders of the two countries, the chairpersons of the Millennium Summit issued a statement welcoming their Joint Declaration as a breakthrough in bringing peace, stability, and reunification to the Korean peninsula.
+Following a summit meeting held between leaders of the two countries in Pyongyang from June 13 to 15 in 2000, the chairmen of the Millennium Summit issued a statement welcoming their Joint Declaration as a breakthrough in bringing peace, stability, and reunification to the Korean peninsula.
 Seven weeks later, a resolution to the same effect was passed by the United Nations General Assembly after being co-sponsored by 150 other nations.

 A scheduled General Assembly debate on the topic in 2002 was deferred for a year at the request of both nations, and when the subject returned in 2003, it was immediately dropped off the agenda.

 The issue did not return to the General Assembly until 2007, following a second Inter-Korean summit held in Pyongyang on October 2–4, 2007.
 These talks were held during one round of the Six-Party Talks in Beijing which committed to the denuclearization of the Korean peninsula.

 Implications

-A unified Korea could have great implications for the balance of power in the region, with South Korea already considered by many a regional power.
-Reunification would give access to cheap labor and abundant natural resources in the North, which, combined with existing technology and capital in the South, would create large economic and military growth potential.
-According to a 2009 study by Goldman Sachs, a unified Korea could have an economy larger than that of Japan by 2050.
-A unified Korean military would have the largest number of military reservists as well as one of the largest numbers of military hackers.